 What about…..?

-If you know me, you know I have difficulty editing myself and not including everything.
+If you know me, you know I have difficulty editing myself and tend to include everything.
 I have learned to recognize that glazed look people get when I’ve gone on too long about a topic I’m passionate about.
 There are more books I can suggest, and I will do so in future blogs, so be on the lookout.
 If you have a book suggestion, send it, and I’ll review it.
 I know I am toeing the line, and soon, some of y’all will have that glazed look.

 These books are what I would consider the “cream of the crop.”
 They all cover first aid to some degree, so they really cover a wide range of topics.
 I used to ask for homeopathy books as birthday and Christmas gifts.
 I still can’t afford all of them that I want!
 But now you have a list to start with.